jjd9/pydcol/README.md

 ```
 sol_c = problem.solve(bounds=bounds, solver='scipy')
 ```
+It is up to you to ask reasonable things of the optimizer.
+Ensure that it is physically possible for your system to go from the state X_start to X_goal in the provided time bounds.

 8.)
 Compare the solution to an IVP solution.
 The control trajectory from the collocation solution found in step 7 is used to integrate the system from t0 to tf. scipy.integrate.solve_ivp is used.
 The ivp solver can be selected using ivp_method.
 We recommend implicit methods unless the control trajectory is very smooth.
 ```
 problem.evaluate(ivp_method='Radau')
 ```

 Please see the examples for more illustrations of how to use the library.